-At the end of each year, the City of Creve Coeur presents the Citizen of the Year award, recognizing an individual who has made outstanding contributions to Creve Coeur.
+Each year, the city seeks nominations for the Citizen of the Year award, recognizing an individual who has made outstanding contributions to Creve Coeur.
 The Citizen of the Year must be a resident of Creve Coeur, owner or employee of a business in Creve Coeur, or an individual who has made a considerable contribution to the city and its residents.

 Nominations should include the nominator’s contact information; background information on the nominee including an explanation of why the individual deserves to be recognized as the Citizen of the Year; and the nominee’s contact information.